 Update to Adobe Commerce (Magento) 2.4.4 Before the Holidays

-There is a new release of Adobe Commerce, formerly Magento, scheduled for April 12, 2022.
-While it is a “minor” point version release for Adobe following 2.4.3 that came out last August, it has a couple of significant implications for merchants.
+There was a new release of Adobe Commerce, formerly Magento, that came out on April 12, 2022.
+While it is a “minor” point version release for Adobe following 2.4.3 that came out in the past, it has a couple of significant implications for merchants.

 PHP 8.1 support